Ovarian Cancer – Signs and Symptoms, Diagnosis & Treatment

 If cancer spreads to the nodes or omentum, further adjuvant chemotherapy is needed following the surgery.
 The chemo medication can be given to the patient intravenously or through the abdomen.

-The surface epithelial ovarian tumors are the most common ovarian tumors.
+Surface epithelial ovarian tumors are the most common ovarian tumors.
 The less harmful epithelial (benign & borderline) tumours are cured by surgery.

-A tumour cytoreductive surgery and chemotherapy treatment the malignant epithelial ovarian cancers (harmful), and these cancers tend to recur again as they are aggressive and present in an advanced stage.
-Therefore, the recurrent cancers are again treated by surgery if feasible or by chemotherapy.
+A tumour cytoreductive surgery and chemotherapy treatment of the malignant epithelial ovarian cancers (harmful), and these cancers tend to recur again as they are aggressive and present in an advanced stage.
+Therefore, recurrent cancers are again treated by surgery if feasible or by chemotherapy.

 The rare ovarian stromal tumours are slow-growing in nature and the majority of them are treated by surgery alone, only a few cases may need adjuvant chemotherapy.

-Why choose Cytecare Cancer Hospital?
+Why Choose Cytecare Cancer Hospital?

 At Cytecare we are “Fighting Cancer the Right Way” with highly specialized, modern diagnostic services, treatment and care for cancer patients.
 Guided by national as well as global protocols the multidisciplinary team of clinicians is highly qualified to help you fight cancer the right way.
 Give it a try!